oluseguncodess/learning-javascript/documentation.md

 It's like an object that links producing code to consuming code.
 Producing code can take some time while consuming code waits for results.

 ## Synchronous vs Asynchronous
 Synchronous means instructions are carried out one after the other, line by line and not in parallel.
 Javascript is a synchronous, single threaded programming language.
+This is used mostly for API calls.